Moa Romanova: Biography

-Moa Romanova grew up in Bollstabruk outside Kramfors and played handball as a youngster, but in her mid-teens her interest in drawing took over.
+Moa Romanova grew up in Bollstabruk outside Kramfors and played handball during her youth, but in her mid-teens her interest in drawing took over.
 She moved to Stockholm to attend Designgymnasiet (The Design High School) in Nacka, but after just one semester she switched to the aesthetic program at Härnösand High School.
 In the fall of 2011 she had her first exhibition, a solo show at Konsthallen in Härnösand.

 Art school, oil paintings and blog

 In the fall of 2012, she enrolled at Göteborgs konstskola (the Gothenburg School of Art) where she studied classical painting but dropped out after two semesters.
-She remained in Gothenburg where she painted oil paintings, freelanced as an illustrator and blogged about art, fashion and feminism under the name Monkinodraw.
+She remained in Gothenburg where she painted in oils, freelanced as an illustrator and blogged about art, fashion and feminism under the name Monkinodraw.
 The pen name Moa Romanova was created the same year she moved to Gothenburg when she changed one of her first names to Romanova.
 She is not related to the Russian Tsarist Romanov family.